anilgeorge04/anilgeorge04.github.io/_pages/learning.md

 - [Vsauce2](https://www.youtube.com/user/Vsauce2/)

 # Learning by doing
-I feel like a computer engineer who's learning things all over again.
+---

-This time, doing it my way - tinkering around, breaking things, and building along the way.
+As a computer engineer who's learning things all over again, this time I'm learning by tinkering around, breaking things, and building along the way.